 Your realtor will have a better idea of the closing costs you can expect to pay, depending on the Ohio neighborhood you're selling in and other factors.

 An experienced agent can do a lot more than market your property and negotiate with buyers.
 Top realtors — like the ones Clever partners with — will have the local knowledge necessary to maximize your profits and understand what buyers in the area are looking for in a new home.

 Ohio closing costs calculator

-Use this Ohio closing costs calculator to see how much money will come out of your proceeds at closing — and how much you'll take home after the sale.
+Use this Ohio closing costs calculator to better understand how much money you'll actually take home after closing.

 How to save on Ohio closing costs

-While closing costs aren't typically the biggest expense for sellers in Ohio, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in Ohio, there are a few ways to reduce these fees.